 Only data from Italy, Slovenia and Spain is currently available regarding this action.
-In Albania, no data is expected as the Support to financial schemes workshops are not planned to be implemented due to the lack of support mechanisms for vulnerable families in this country.
+In Albania, no data is expected as the Support to financial schemes workshops are not planned to be implemented due to the lack of support mechanisms for families under financial vulnerability in this country.
 In Italy and Slovenia, Support to financial schemes workshops are implemented following a similar structure to the other workshops implemented in each pilot.
-In Barcelona, this are implemented within the Collective assemblies' context, involving accompanying vulnerable people throughout the bureaucratic process to obtained financial aids, which resulted in cost savings not seen in other pilots where the workshops were mostly informative.
+In Barcelona, this are implemented within the Collective assemblies' context, involving accompanying financially vulnerable people throughout the bureaucratic process to obtained financial aids, which resulted in cost savings not seen in other pilots where the workshops were mostly informative.

-The number of participants in the three pilots that reported data for this action was 14 in Italy (Padova), 16 in Slovenia (Obala), and 34 in Spain (Barcelona).
-The share of women participants was 50%, 63%, and 67%, respectively.
-This means that Barcelona was the pilot with both, largest number of participants and largest share of female participation (proportional), whereas Italy was the lowest.
-As happened with other actions, the setting in which Support to financial schemes was conducted in Italy might have influenced these numbers, as it included non-vulnerable participants, which was not the case in Slovenia and Spain.
+The number of participants in the three pilots that reported data for this action was 7 in France (Marseille), 14 in Italy (Padova), 16 in Slovenia (Obala), and 60 in Spain (Barcelona).
+The share of women participants was 86%, 50%, 63%, and 67%, respectively.
+This means that Barcelona was the pilot with the largest number of participants but Marseille was the region with the largest share of female participation (proportional).
+Italy was the pilot with the lowest proportion of women participants.
+As happened with other actions, the setting in which Support to financial schemes was conducted in Italy might have influenced these numbers, as it included participants that are not in situation of financial vulnerability, which was not the case in Slovenia and Spain.